MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 ### -VisibleProviders

-Limits the Windows PowerShell providers in the session to those specified in the value of this parameter.
+Limits the PowerShell providers in the session to those specified in the value of this parameter.
 Wildcard characters are supported.

 By default, all providers that modules in the session export are visible in the session.
-Use the *SessionType* and **ModulesToImport** parameters to determine which modules and snap-ins are imported into the session.
+Use the **SessionType** and **ModulesToImport** parameters to determine which modules are imported into the session.

-When any **Visible** parameter is included in the session configuration file, Windows PowerShell removes the `Import-Module` cmdlet and its ipmo alias from the session.
+When any **Visible** parameter is included in the session configuration file, PowerShell removes the `Import-Module` cmdlet and its `ipmo` alias from the session.

 ```yaml
 Type: String[]